Free 15-Minute Q&As

 —Cathy Arvizu, MA, MLS, Middle School Librarian, 6th grade Advisor, The Episcopal School of Dallas

 In this upbeat and interactive assembly presentation, I talk about what students need to do to become better writers.
-My advice is simple: they need to read, write and "unplug" from their electronics to leave time to daydream.
-I share stories of my own publication journey, from daydreaming and writing stories in my childhood to researching and revising The Neptune Project.
-I show students pictures of my manuscript at various stages in the revision process, I stress the importance of asking, "what if" when plotting a story, and I dress four volunteers in my scuba gear to help give a fun review and quiz.
+My advice is simple: they need to read, write and “unplug” from their electronics to leave time to daydream.
+I share stories of my own publication journey, from daydreaming and writing stories in my childhood to researching and writing Skyriders and The Neptune Project.
+I show students pictures of my manuscript at various stages in the revision process, I stress the importance of asking, “what if” when plotting a story, and I dress four volunteers in my scuba gear to help give a fun review and quiz.

 Let’s Get Creative and Let’s Get Specific